jcpowermac/hanlon-wiki/Home.md

     </tr>
 </table>

-The mapping from one API to the other is actually accomplished by invoking the equivalent `razor -w [slice_name] [slice_operation] ...` command from within the RESTful API (with the slice_operation being invoked being determined based on the verb used in the RESTful services request).
-The flags (if any) to the underlying slice_operation are passed into Razor via REST using a "json_hash" parameter, whose value is a JSON string version of a Hash map containing those flags and their values.
+The mapping from one API to the other is actually accomplished by invoking the equivalent 'razor -w [slice_name] [slice_operation] ...' command from within the RESTful API (with the slice_operation being invoked being determined based on the verb used in the RESTful services request).
+The flags (if any) to the underlying slice_operation are passed into Razor via REST using a 'json_hash' parameter, whose value is a JSON string version of a Hash map containing those flags and their values.
 We will show examples of this mapping within the documentation for each slice (below).

 ## Using Razor